Spinal Accessory Nerve Palsy

 - Tendon or muscle transfer may also be an option.
 This attaches the scapula to your ribs or vertebra to stabilize the scapula and neck muscles.

-While being treated for SAN palsy it is important to manage your pain.
-Talk to your provider about your pain and together you can make a pain management plan.
-Applying heat or ice in an area where radiation has been given or where you have lost feeling in the skin after surgery is not recommended, due to the risk of a burn or swelling.
+While being treated for SAN palsy, it is important to manage your pain.
+Talk to your provider and make a pain management plan.
+Putting heat or ice on an area where radiation has been given or where you have lost feeling in the skin after surgery is not recommended, due to the risk of a burn or swelling.

-If your treatment plan involves radiation and/or surgery, make sure to speak to your provider about the risk for SAN palsy and methods to treat this side effect.
+If your treatment plan involves radiation and/or surgery, make sure to speak to your provider about the risk for SAN palsy and ways to treat this side effect.